 Starting from January 2021, we collaborated with an insurance agency which is a related party and started to provide consulting service in connection with such agency's insurance products.
 To diversify our services and satisfy our clients' different needs for wealth management, when our clients are in need of investments in insurance products, our financial advisors will provide the relevant introduction of our insurance agency partner and market their insurance portfolios to our clients.
 Our insurance agency partner is responsible for handling insurance purchasing procedures and other client services.
-We generated service fee income of approximately RMB9.4 million (US\$1.4 million) from our insurance agency partner as a reward in the fiscal year ended June 30, 2022, while we generated RMB1.1 million for the fiscal year ended June 30, 2021.
-For the fiscal year ended June 30, 2022, premiums contributed by our clients in connection with our insurance consulting services reached RMB56.9 million.

-We also provide other consulting services to our clients, such as trust consulting service which generated revenue of RMB1.9 million (US\$0.3 million) for the fiscal year ended June 30, 2022.
-We have advised clients on setting up 86 trust accounts, including 55 insurance premium trust accounts, 29 family trust accounts and 2 other trust accounts in the same period.
-As of June 30, 2022, the aggregate value of our clients' entrusted assets under our trust consulting services reached RMB1.0 billion.
+Since July 2021, we have been providing trust consulting service which generated revenue of RMB7.8 million (US\$1.1 million) for the fiscal year ended June 30, 2023.
+As of June 30, 2023, we have advised clients on setting up an aggregated number of 366 trust accounts, with an aggregated value of our clients' entrusted assets reaching RMB4.1 billion.

-Cash Flows among Us, Our Subsidiaries and the Consolidated VIEs
+Cash Flows among Us, Our Subsidiaries and the VIEs

-Our subsidiaries and the consolidated VIEs conduct business transactions that primarily include wealth management services and asset management services.
-The cash flows that have occurred between our subsidiaries and the consolidated VIEs are summarized as the following:
+Our subsidiaries and the VIEs conduct business transactions that primarily include wealth management services and asset management services.
+The cash flows that have occurred between our subsidiaries and the VIEs are summarized as the following:

-For the fiscal year ended June 30, 2020 2021 2022 2022 RMB RMB RMB \$ - (in thousands) Cash paid by the consolidated VIEs to equity-owned subsidiary Puyi Consulting for consulting services 3,000 25,151 13,918 2,078 Cash paid by the consolidated VIEs to equity-owned subsidiary Puyi Dake for technical services - 1,750 2,772 414 Cash paid by the consolidated VIEs to equity-owned subsidiary Puyi Consulting for office rental and other services - 1,596 1,139 170 Cash paid by equity-owned subsidiary Puyi Consulting to the consolidated VIEs for digital marketing and IT related services 58,814 18,162 2,400 358 Intercompany advances from equity owned subsidiaries to the consolidated VIEs 18,807 64,193 76,789 11,464 Repayment of intercompany advances by the consolidated VIEs 18,807 24,663 70,311 10,497 Intercompany advances from the consolidated VIEs to equity owned subsidiaries 263 252,272 214,052 31,957 Repayment of intercompany advances by equity owned subsidiaries 263 207,872 238,452 35,600
+For the fiscal year ended June 30, 2021 2022 2023 2023 RMB RMB RMB \$ (in thousands) Cash paid by the VIEs to equity-owned subsidiary Puyi Consulting for consulting services 25,151 13,918 10,478 1,445 Cash paid by the VIEs to equity-owned subsidiary Puyi Dake for technical services 1,750 2,772 5,300 731 Cash paid by the VIEs to equity-owned subsidiary Puyi Consulting for office rental and other services 1,596 1,139 1,064 147 Cash paid by equity-owned subsidiary Puyi Consulting to the VIEs for digital marketing and IT related services 18,162 2,400 - - Intercompany advances from equity owned subsidiaries to the VIEs 64,193 76,789 19,927 2,748 Repayment of intercompany advances by the VIEs 24,663 70,311 16,755 2,311 Intercompany advances from the VIEs to equity owned subsidiaries 252,272 214,052 99,386 13,706 Repayment of intercompany advances by equity owned subsidiaries 207,872 238,452 67,346 9,287